-In today’s interview, creator of the popular YouTube channel Vegetable Police and former vegan, Kasey Stern, explains how he healed his Ulcerative Colitis and why he made the switch from raw vegan diet to carnivore.
+We talk about how he healed his Ulcerative Colitis through diet and why he made the switch from raw vegan diet to the carnivore diet.

 He continues to experiment with his diet and fine tune it sharing his experiences with others who may be struggling with similar problems.

 Special thanks to Kasey for joining me on the show.

 Listen On Your Favorite Podcast App

 Hear episode 72 directly on your favorite podcast app by clicking a link below:

 Follow, or find out more about, Kasey on these official links:

 Find summarised highlights of what we talk about during the interview.